TroyRobinson/TailwindVSCode/README.md

 - Hover over elements to see their classes in a tooltip, with a highlight box.
 - Pause/Resume control in preview to disable all interactivity for safe inspection and editing.
 - Editing runtime UI: When you edit classes on dynamically created elements, the extension applies the change to similar elements and updates inline/external script templates in the source when possible.
+- NEW: Server Preview for Vite/SSR dev servers.
+Open a URL (e.g., http://localhost:5173) in a webview, inject a lightweight client helper into your app, and edit Tailwind classes live.
+The extension persists exact string-literal class edits across your workspace (React/Vue/Svelte/HTML/etc.).
+  - Includes a Pause/Resume toggle in the preview toolbar to suppress app interactions while selecting elements.

 Notes: